• Skip to primary navigation

 An overhead shot of a slice of Swedish sticky chocolate cake, with whipped cream and fresh berries.

-It might not be as ubiquitous as kanelbullar (Swedish cinnamon buns), but kladdkaka is one of Sweden’s most well-loved traditional sweets.
+It might not be as ubiquitous as kanelbullar (Swedish cinnamon buns), but kladdkaka is one of Sweden’s traditional cakes.

 It’s excellent for dessert or fika — perfect with coffee, tea, or wine.